pcardune/divvy.fps/README.txt

-This is a library for working with amazons flexible payment service.
+This is a library for working with Amazon's Flexible Payment Service (FPS).